deep-bi/druid-multi-stage-query/README.md

 Main classes:

 - [MSQControllerTask](src/main/java/org/apache/druid/msq/indexing/MSQControllerTask.java) is a `query_controller` task.
+  Each sql query has one controller task.
+The controller task launches worker tasks to do the actual work.
+- [MSQNativeControllerTask](src/main/java/org/apache/druid/msq/indexing/MSQNativeControllerTask.java) is a `native_query_controller` task.
-  Each query has one controller task.
+  Each native query has one controller task.
 The controller task launches worker tasks to do the actual work.
 - [MSQWorkerTask](src/main/java/org/apache/druid/msq/indexing/MSQWorkerTask.java) is a `query_worker` task.
 These stick
   around for the lifetime of the query.
 Each task may do work for multiple stages.
 It has a specific worker number that is retained across all stages that the task may work on.